syncfusion/blazor-docs/src/charts/stock-chart/getting-started.md

 ## Add Trackball

-Trackball is used to track a data point closest to the mouse or touch position.
+Trackball is used to track a closest data point  to the mouse or touch position.
 Trackball marker indicates the closest point and trackball tooltip displays the information about the point.

-Trackball can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html#Syncfusion_Blazor_Charts_StockChartCrosshairSettings_Enable) property of the `Crosshair` to true and [`Shared`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTooltipSettings.html#Syncfusion_Blazor_Charts_StockChartTooltipSettings_Shared) property in `Tooltip` to true in chart.
+Trackball can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html#Syncfusion_Blazor_Charts_StockChartCrosshairSettings_Enable) property in the [`StockChartCrosshairSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html) to true and [`Shared`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTooltipSettings.html#Syncfusion_Blazor_Charts_StockChartTooltipSettings_Shared) property in the [`StockChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTooltipSettings.html) to true in component.

 {% aspTab template="stock-chart/getting-started/trackball", sourceFiles="trackball.razor" %}